How Maine’s coast made me better appreciate New Jersey’s Delaware Bay region

 I came to Maine with a positive image of U.S. park rangers based on my interactions in Pennsylvania and New Jersey.
 The rangers I met in Maine are a different breed.
 The several brief interactions were unfavorable.
 I’ll only expand on one of those interactions here.
 The rangers apparently know that Acadia National Park has a parking shortage problem.
 I read a post about the parking problem on their web site.
 A local shop owner warned up that parking tickets are a big money-maker for the park service here.
 Knowing this, I was especially careful to park on the pavement in designated parking lots, stay within the lines where they were installed and obey posted signs.
 So I was surprised to get an $80 parking ticket for parking in a paved parking lot spot with no markings.
 I stopped into the park office to ask why and discovered the worst: the ranger was well aware of the exact spot where I was trapped.
 He knew about the problem before I said anything.
 As he talked it became clear that this was an orchestrated system between two or more people for the purpose of issuing parking tickets.
 I mouthed off and told him that back in New Jersey we would put up signs or pavement markings to let people know where they can’t park.
 Fortunately we have plenty of parking at the bay so this is never really a problem.
 His only comment was that he had already issued four other tickets that morning in the same spot.
 It was barely past noon.
 I did the math.
 It’s a profitable scam.
 He mentioned that I was now dealing with federal court.
 Sleazeball.

 Mostly barren waters

-As an aside, while I was here in Maine the National Wildlife Foundation released a report that featured our tiny island as an positive example of living shoreline restoration!
+As an aside, while I was here in Maine the National Wildlife Foundation released a report that featured our tiny island in New Jersey as an positive example of living shoreline restoration!
 I was thrilled.

 But they don’t have the bugs